 Expand the government funding landscape for digital implementation solutions.

-Better recognize digital trends through a comprehensive innovation environment.
+Better recognize digital trends through an overall economic innovation environment.

 To what extent does the pandemic affect the progress of Industry 4.0?

-Good news: Although the Corona crisis has financially severely challenged many companies, some projects had to be completely halted due to liquidity shortages.
-However, according to the study, no long-term disadvantages for Industry 4.0 are expected for most companies due to the pandemic.
+Good news: Although the corona crisis has economically challenged many companies, there were points where digitalization projects had to be completely stopped due to liquidity shortages.
+However, according to the study, no long-term disadvantages of Industry 4.0 due to the pandemic are expected for most companies.

-On the contrary: Some interviewees in the study report a “heightened sense of necessity for digital solutions.”
+On the contrary: Some interviewed participants in the study talk about an "increased sense of necessity for digital solutions."

-Conclusion: What hinders the implementation of Industry 4.0
+Conclusion: This is what hinders the implementation of Industry 4.0

-Whether externally (funding, network expansion) or internally (competencies and strategies): Digitalization projects must thrive in fertile ground.
-The study contains the following quote, which is both bitter and true:
+Whether externally (funding, network expansion) or internally (competencies and strategies): Digitalization projects must be grounded.
+The study contains the following quote that is both bitter and true:

 Developing new products with old structures will not work.

 The corporate culture is therefore an often underestimated factor in the direction of Industry 4.0.
 Is digitalization seen as an evil dragon that will devour everything old and good?
-The first solution approach here is a long-term digital education and the establishment of a good learning culture.
+The first solution approach here is long-term digital education and building a good learning culture.